khalil5754/khalil5754.github.io/_posts/2022-09-10-your-new-blog-post.md

-# Python for Finance: Covariance & Volatility
+# Python for Finance: Returns, Variance, and Volatility

 Obviously, Python is a very powerful tool.
 I have yet to see a problem that I can't tackle using a Python library in some way.
+Some libraries are more efficient than others, but overall, Python is a tool that can be used to tackle most problems.

 Let's look at a couple of financial applications for Python in this post.